 Where to Stay in Lake Como First Time: 16 Best Towns & Areas

-The best areas to stay in Lake Como for first-timers are the towns of Como, Bellagio, Varenna, Menaggio, Cernobbio, and Tremezzo.
-These towns are the most beautiful places in Lake Como and offers wide variety of tourist attractions and amenities.
+The best areas to stay in Lake Como for tourists are Como City, Bellagio, Menaggio, Varenna, Cernobbio, and Tremezzo.
+These are the most popular towns on the Lake, offering plenty of things to do and see for tourists.

-Where to stay in Lake Como: 16 Best Towns and Areas
+Where to Stay in Lake Como Map of Best Towns & Areas

-1. Como, where to stay in Lake Como for first-timers
+The Best areas to stay in Lake Como for tourists are:

 Como, best area to first timers